About us

 Katie Shaw, Chief Operating Officer, OAR

-'We look forward to benefiting from the deep expertise and extensive network of the Partnership as we work to raise awareness of the OAR as an enabling technology for supply chain management and data sharing.'
+'We look forward to benefiting from the deep expertise and extensive network of the Partnership as we work to raise awareness of the OS Hub as an enabling technology for supply chain management and data sharing.'

 Organic Cotton Accelerator